-As at 31 December 2021 and 2020, the facility agreements of instalment loans contained repayment on demand clauses pursuant to which the banks could at their discretion demand repayment of the entire outstanding balances from the Group in the absence of any defaults.
+As at 31 December 2022 and 2021, the facility agreements of bank loans contained repayment on demand clauses pursuant to which the banks could at their discretion demand repayment of the entire outstanding balances from the Group in the absence of any defaults.
 The whole balance is therefore recognised under current liabilities.

-Instalment loans are interest bearing which are ranged from 2.5% below the banks's HKD best lending rate to 5% per annum as at 31 December 2021 and 2020.
+Bank loans are interest bearing at prime rate per annum (2021: 2.5% below the banks' HKD best lending rate to 5% per annum) as at 31 December 2022.

-24. BORROWINGS (Continued)
+23. BORROWINGS (Continued)